pdnpa/npmp-consultation/index.md

 > “Climate change and nature recovery should underpin all policies and decision making”.

-**Tranquillity and dark night skies are viewed as under threat by respondents:** In response to the quantitative question, both residents and visitors felt ‘tranquillity’ was of more importance over ‘dark night skies’.
-However, three quarters still agreed that ‘dark night skies’ saw these issues as ‘important’ or our ‘top priority’ for the NPMP 2023-28.
+**Tranquillity and dark night skies are viewed as under threat by respondents:** In response to the quantitative question, both residents and visitors felt ‘tranquillity’ was of more importance than ‘dark night skies’.
+However, three quarters still agreed that ‘dark night skies’ saw these issues as ‘important’ or the ‘top priority’ for the NPMP 2023-28.
 There were few comments about tranquillity’ and ‘dark night skies.
 Comments were quite specific to vehicle use:

 > “Motorcycle noise is intrusive - cars would be prosecuted with noise levels like those in the Hope Valley”

-**Sustainable travel is important for climate change as well as visiting the National Park in a responsible way:** In response to the quantitative question, 8 in 10 respondents thought this should be a priority with 33% selecting ‘top priority’ and 49% selecting 'important'.
+**Sustainable travel is important for climate change as well as visiting the National Park in a responsible way:** In response to the quantitative question, 82% of respondents thought this should be a priority with 33% selecting ‘top priority’ and 49% selecting 'important'.
 There were 77 comments about ‘improving sustainable travel to and within the National Park’.
 The majority (60) of comments, were focused on public transport, better sustainable access to the Park such as buses or cycle paths and carbon free transport.

 > “Please put active travel at the heart of everything you do and if you believe that climate change is real and that too many car journeys is a big contributor, then have the courage to say so”.

-Vehicle numbers increasing from visitors was also mentioned as a problem:
+Vehicle numbers increasing from visitors was also mentioned as a perceived problem:

 > “An improved public transport network especially from Macclesfield may help to reduce the ridiculous numbers of cars that choke up many beauty spots every time the sun shines”.

-**Residents see housing as a top priority for maintaining healthy villages and communities:** In response to the quantitative question, 7 in 10 of all respondents and 73% of ‘resident’ respondents thought housing was an important issue.
+**Residents see housing as important for maintaining healthy villages and communities:** In response to the quantitative question, 7 in 10 of all respondents and 73% of resident respondents thought housing was an important issue.
 Many detailed comments related to addressing the issue of second homes and holiday accommodation as a factor in ensuring housing supply is available and that the market is not inflated.

 > “I think that thriving communities are important.
 However, I am wary of saying this when it is linked to housing.
 Rather than building lots more housing it would be good to restrict second home ownership to ensure existing housing stock is not priced above what people can afford, and that good homes do not stand empty for long periods.
 Equally holiday rentals are decimating village populations”.

-**Broadband and local services is a priority but both visitors and residents scored it low:** In response to the quantitative question, one third of residents thought “helping to provide access to local services and broadband” was 'not important' or 'less important'.
+**Two thirds of respondents thought Broadband and local services were important:** In response to the quantitative question, one third of residents thought “helping to provide access to local services and broadband” was 'not important' or 'less important'.
 This was even higher in visitors (45%).
 There were few comments relating to this issue, although some thought that community services were integral to a sustainable National Park:

 > “The National Park is about people - created and maintained by the people that live and work here.
 So for a sustainable future, local communities and businesses must be supported to thrive.
 That means supporting jobs, houses and broadband above all else”.